jen20/jen20.github.io/_posts/2015-09-07-using-hcl-part-1.markdown

 Many of the [HashiCorp](https://hashicorp.com) projects use a rather nice configuration DSL, named "HCL" (an acronym for HashiCorp Configuration Language).
-The reasons it was originally created are [documented in the README][why] in the repository, but I see no reason not to adopt it when building tools in Go (and indeed there may be a good argument for adopting it on other platforms too).
+The reasons it was originally created are [documented in the README][why] in the repository, and I see reason not to adopt it when building tools in Go (and indeed there may be a good argument for adopting it on other platforms too).

 HCL has seen use in [Terraform][tf], [Consul Template][tmpl], [envconsul][env]
-and probably other HashiCorp products so it's likely familiar to many people by now, but a representative sample of some configuration (for Terraform) using it looks like this:
+and probably other HashiCorp products so it's likely familiar to many people by now, but a representative sample of some Terraform configuration using it looks like this:

 ```json
 provider "aws" {